 You may receive a maximum of 15 hours of tutoring per course, per term.
 The suggested frequency of tutoring sessions is once or twice a week, usually for one or two hours.
 If you continue to have difficulties in a course, please consult your instructor and/or make an appointment to see your dean or assistant dean.
 Since tutors need to study, too, peer tutoring is not available during the final exam period.

 To get the most out of your session with the tutor, please come prepared with your questions.
 If you find that you need tutoring next term as well, you must see your dean or assistant dean again.

 Becoming a Tutor

 Qualified sophomores, juniors and seniors are usually needed to tutor introductory language courses as well as gateway courses in economics, math, science, computer science and engineering.
 You may volunteer to tutor courses in which you have earned an A- or above.
 You may also offer to tutor introductory courses you have not taken, if you have performed well in advanced courses in that department.
 Tutors for introductory language courses should usually have completed a course at the 200 level in that language.
 Language tutors may help students practice oral skills (comprehension and speaking) and review grammar; however, they must not review or edit work that will be submitted for a grade.
 Students with demonstrated native fluency may tutor 100-level courses only.
-Computer science tutors must meet with the head course instructor to discuss the parameters of their work before beginning to tutor students.
+Computer science tutors must contact the head course instructor or the lead preceptor to discuss the parameters of their work before beginning to tutor students.